MWGiel/Cybersecurity-notes/labs/Ethernaut/MagicNumer.md

 If that call returns `42`, the level is solved.

 The solver contract must **always return 42**, regardless of which function selector was used in the call.
-We don't even need to check the selector — we can just always return 42.
+We don't even need to check the selector, we can just always return 42.

 ### What "10 bytes" actually means